commutatus/image-conversion-automation/readme.md

 # Webp Deployment Automation

-The project will help you with the deployment of various AWS services, which finally helps you converting the JPEG image into the webp file.
+The project will help you with the deployment of various AWS services, which finally helps you automatically converting JPEG images into WebP on the fly (and storing a cache).
+It requires an existing S3 bucket.
+It also supports dimension queries to send the output image in a specific file size.

 It helps you setup the following tools and services